T. J. McFarland

-Timothy John McFarland (born June 8, 1989) is an American professional baseball pitcher who is a free agent.
-He has previously played in Major League Baseball (MLB) for the Baltimore Orioles, Arizona Diamondbacks, St. Louis Cardinals, New York Mets, and Oakland Athletics / Athletics.
+Timothy John McFarland (born June 8, 1989) is an American former professional baseball pitcher.
+He played in Major League Baseball (MLB) for the Baltimore Orioles, Arizona Diamondbacks, St. Louis Cardinals, New York Mets, and Oakland Athletics / Athletics from 2013 to 2025.

 Career

 Amateur career

 McFarland attended Amos Alonzo Stagg High School in Palos Hills, Illinois, where he played for the school's baseball and basketball teams for four years.
 As a senior, McFarland recorded 103 strikeouts while walking only 13 in 66 2/3 innings pitched.
 He signed a letter of intent to attend the University of Missouri and play college baseball for the Missouri Tigers baseball team.

 Cleveland Indians

 The Cleveland Indians selected McFarland in the fourth round of the 2007 MLB draft.
 Rather than attend Missouri, McFarland signed with the Indians.
 While pitching for the Kinston Indians of the High–A Carolina League in 2010, he was named to the all-star game.
 McFarland spent the 2012 season with the Akron Aeros of the Double–A Eastern League and the Columbus Clippers of the Triple–A International League.